XaaK-zz/DataCleansingTool/README.md

 ParseMetricData.py
 -This script is the first step in the pipeline.
 It will parse through a directory containing the metric data and gather all metric runs into a single large csv file.
 This file will have the timestamp as the first column, and the superset of all captured metrics as the columns.
 -Note that this produces a fairly sparse matrix of data - as the metrics are captured at different timestamps so much of the timestamps have blank cells for the metric data
+-The user has the ability to specify the size of the time slices.
+This is done with an additional parameter of milliseconds.

 PopulateSparseData.py
 -This script consumes the csv file produced by the previous script and fills in the missing components of the sparse matrix.